cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

 {"location.city": "Omaha"}
 ```

-The second important syntax element is the use of a dollar sign ($) prefix to denote operators.
-For example:
+There are two special syntax elements for the object fields in a selector.
+The first is that the dot character denotes subfields in a document.
+For instance, here are two equivalent examples:

+###### dummy

 ```json
 {"age": {"$gt": 20}}
 ```

+The second important syntax element is the use of a dollar sign ($) prefix to denote operators.
+For example:

 In this example, any document where the age field has a value greater than 20 will be machted.

 There are two core types of operators in the selector syntax: combination operators and condition operators.
 In general, combination operators are at the top level and combine conditions or combinations of confitions into one selector.
 We'll describe each operator below.

 ### Implicit Operators

-For the most part every operator must be of the form {"$operator": argument}.
-Though there are two implicit operators for selectors.

-Any field that contains a JSON value that has no operators in it is an equality condition.
-For instance, these are equivalent:

 ```json
 {"foo": "bar"}